slatedocs/slate/source/index.html.md

 }
 ```

-AdBack provide 4 different scripts that you can generate and display from your server.
+AdBack provides 4 different scripts that you can generate and display from your server.

-Here is the fist step to implement AdBack solution.
+Here is the first step to implement AdBack solution.

 Call AdBack API to get script names and URL, store it in your preferred local cache provider.